 HLAA was founded in 1979 by Howard “Rocky” Stone, a retired CIA agent, who endured hearing loss from his service in the United States Army.
 Rocky was well-known in the agency for both his skill and his hearing loss.
 On one occasion he was having a hard time “hearing” when talking with then-Director Richard Helms, so Rocky plopped himself on Helms’ desk and asked him to face him directly so he could read his lips!
 Another time, his old-fashioned body hearing aid was mistaken for a recording spy device and was confiscated.
 Rocky earned the Agency’s highest honor and went onto establish an organization for people who have hearing loss and want to stay in the hearing world with technology and strategies.

-HLAA is honored to offer two types of membership for OIF and OEF veterans (both include the other benefits of Individual membership):
+HLAA is honored to offer two types of membership for United States veterans (both include the other benefits of Individual membership):

-- Digital Membership – this complimentary membership includes our award-winning Hearing Loss Magazine in digital format only; or
+- Digital Membership – this complimentary membership includes our award-winning Hearing Loss Magazine in digital format; or

 - Non-Digital Membership – Hearing Loss Magazine will be delivered right to your mail box; complimentary for one year, renewal at $35/year.

 Hearing Loss Magazine, a helpful resource on the latest in technology, medical issues, legislation, personal stories, and more.
-If you are an OIF or OEF veteran and are interested in joining HLAA please complete this form and mail it, fax it or email it in.
+If you are a veteran and are interested in joining HLAA please complete this form and mail it, fax it or email it in.

 Complimentary HLAA Convention Registration

-HLAA would like to show its support of veterans of Operation Iraqi Freedom (OIF) and Operation Enduring Freedom (OEF) by offering a convention registration at no charge.
+HLAA would like to show its support of veterans attending by offering a convention registration at no charge.
 For more information about registering for HLAA’s annual convention, contact the Director of Events and Marketing.